Harsh-jot/Chess/README.md

 # Chess
-making a board game with jQuery
+making a board game with jquery